 12.12.18: Admitted to No. 81 General Hospital Marseilles with gun shot wound left shoulder

 25.12.18 – 24.3.19: 79 days in 5th Southern General Hospital with shrapnel in left shoulder: Extensive entrance wound area which had been ‘stitched in Italy’.

 Home address: Radcliffe on Trent

 29.4–9.5.19: Furlough granted.
 Address on leave: Lees Lodge, Radcliffe on Trent

 17.4.19: Awarded pension of 8/3d per week to be reviewed after 26 weeks.
 Degree of disablement 30%

-1919-1920: A medical report in his pension records states that scars on his right leg have healed and that his fractured tibula has united in a good position.
+1919-1920: A medical report in his pension records states that ‘Wound scar across back of left scapula healed, loss of muscle inhibits movement of shoulder.
+Small scar back of right shoulder, no disability.
+Scars on his right leg have healed and his fractured tibula has united in a good position’.

 Medals Awarded: 1914-1915 Star, British War and Victory

 Military Personnel Address on 1918 Electoral Register